flwn/signalr-ts/readme.md

 #signalr-ts
 Signalr-ts is a signalr client library written in TypeScript with 'no' third-party library dependencies (except for polyfills).

+Currently two transports are **supported: WebSockets and LongPolling**.
+Support for Forever Frame and Server Sent Events is not yet planned, maybe it will sometime in the future.

+Only dynamic hu  proxies are supported.
+I'd like to support dynamically generated proxies in the future.
+They are, however, tightly coupled to the jQuery version of the JavaScript client.

 ##Todo:

 * Documentation